How reading comprehension may be misunderstood in gifted and twice-exceptional learners

 By Teresa Currivan, LMFT, Parent Coach

-I work with parents of highly to profoundly gifted children who are being assessed for reading comprehension.
-What sometimes gets missed is that many of these kids have reading levels that do not match their comprehension levels because they know more than their teachers assume they do.
-These children are at risk of being mislabeled with poor comprehension skills.
+I work with parents of highly to profoundly gifted and twice-exceptional children who are being assessed for reading comprehension.
+What I find gets missed is that many of these kids have reading levels that do not match their comprehension levels because they know more than their teachers assume they do.
+Because of this, these children are being assessed with poor reading comprehension skills.

 One example I give in my article Why It Is Vital To Know If Your Child Is Gifted is of a first-grader named Clara who is being assessed for reading comprehension.